 }

 On iOS, UI updates must happen on the main thread. viewModelScope uses Dispatchers.Main by default, so you’re covered out of the box.
-However, if you ever launch coroutines with a custom scope somewhere in your code, make sure it’s also on Main:
+But if you ever launch coroutines with a custom scope, make sure it’s also on Main:

 // Safe — viewModelScope already uses Dispatchers.Main